Detection and Evaluation of Clusters within Sequential Data: Introduction

-\subsubsection{Structure of this paper}
+\subsection{Structure of this paper}

-We introduce the problem of clustering in sequential data in \Cref{sec:Problem_formulation}.
-We describe the \gls{BMC} as well as other models that appear in our experiments in \Cref{sec: Models}, and briefly discuss the advantages of a model-based approach.
-Next, we give an overview of related literature in \Cref{sec:Related_literature}, and we introduce the clustering algorithm in \Cref{sec:clustering_procedure}.
-We describe there also our \CC{} implementation of this clustering algorithm, which we made publicly available as a Python library. \Cref{sec:Evaluating_clusters_and_models} describes practical tools to evaluate clusters found in datasets in the absence of knowledge on the underlying ground truth. \Cref{sec:Data_sets_and_preprocessing} introduces the datasets and explains our preprocessing procedures; Sections \ref{sec:Detected_clusters_within_the_data}, \ref{sec:Detected_orders_within_the_data} then extensively evaluate the clusters.
-Finally, \Cref{sec:Conclusions} concludes with a brief summary.
+We introduce the problem of clustering in sequential data in Section \ref{sec:Problem_formulation}.
+We describe the \gls{BMC} as well as other models that appear in our experiments in Section \ref{sec: Models}, and briefly discuss the advantages of a model-based approach.
+Next, we give an overview of related literature in Section \ref{sec:Related_literature}, and we introduce the clustering algorithm in Section \ref{sec:clustering_procedure}.
+We describe there also our \texttt{C++} implementation of this clustering algorithm, which we have made publicly available as a Python library.
+Section \ref{section:summary_methods_for_eval} describes practical tools to evaluate clusters found in datasets in the absence of knowledge on the underlying ground truth.
+Section \ref{sec:Data_sets_and_preprocessing} introduces the datasets and explains our preprocessing procedures; Sections \ref{sec:Detected_clusters_within_the_data}, \ref{sec:Detected_orders_within_the_data} then extensively evaluate the clusters detected within these datasets.
+Finally, Section \ref{sec:Conclusions} concludes with a brief summary of our findings.